bobishh/abstract_validator/README.md

 #AbstractValidator
 * simple gem that allows you to create validators for your taste
-* each validator has #valid? and #errors methods that tells you if object you're verifying is valid and it's errors if it is not
+* each validator has #valid? and #errors methods that tells you if object you're verifying is valid and its errors if it is not
 ```ruby
 class UserValidator < AbstractValidator
   VALIDATIONS = [{